Anonymous-Phunter/PHunter/README.md

 <!-- |MultiArray|Type of the multiarray|several tree nodes, representing the size of each dimension|suppose a statement is "a[0] = new int[3][3]", its Data is "int[][]"| -->

 ### **Obfuscation Strategies**
-- Code Shrinking: removing unused code to reduce the size of programs.
+- ``Code Shrinking``: removing unused code to reduce the size of programs.

-- Package Flattening: breaking the original structure of the code hierarchy and repackaging classes from multiple packages into one.
+- `Package Flattening`: breaking the original structure of the code hierarchy and repackaging classes from multiple packages into one.

-- Identifier Renaming: renaming packages, classes, methods, and variables.
+- `Identifier Renaming`: renaming packages, classes, methods, and variables.
 For example, identifiers can be renamed into meaningless characters such as ``x`` and ``y``.

-- Control Flow Obfuscation: modifying the original Control Flow Graph (CFG) by inserting redundant control flows, variables and function calls, thus significantly increasing the difficulty of the reverse analysis while preserving the original semantics.
+- `Control Flow Obfuscation`: modifying the original Control Flow Graph (CFG) by inserting redundant control flows, variables and function calls, thus significantly increasing the difficulty of the reverse analysis while preserving the original semantics.

-- String Encryption: encrypting strings that appear in the code as meaningless strings.
+- `String Encryption`: encrypting strings that appear in the code as meaningless strings.
 It protects sensitive information in the code, such as keys, email addresses, etc.

 ### The re-implementation of BinXray
 [BinXray](https://sites.google.com/view/submission-for-issta-2020) was originally designed for C/C++ and implemented in Python.